superfly/docs/flyctl/cmd/flyctl_ssh_sftp_find.md

   -C, --command string         command to run on SSH session -c, --config string          Path to application configuration file -h, --help                   help for find
-  -o, --org string             The target Fly.io organization -g, --process-group string   The target process group
-      --pty                    Allocate a pseudo-terminal (default: on when no command is provided)
+      --machine string         Run the console in the existing machine with the specified ID -o, --org string             The target Fly.io organization -g, --process-group string   The target process group --pty                    Allocate a pseudo-terminal (default: on when no command is provided)